 Nursing and social work students can apply for Disabled Students' Allowances from the NHS Bursaries website.

-We have a disability adviser dedicated to supporting you with any form of mental health concern or autistic spectrum disorder.
+We have two specialist advisers dedicated to supporting you with any form of mental health concern or autism.

 We can offer a confidential service which includes: